msewell13/abs_scrape/README.md

 Notes:
 - Keep `.env` private (do not commit it).
-- Get your Monday.com API token from: Account Settings → API → Generate new token
+- Get your Monday.com API token from: Your profile in top right corner and then Developers
 - Board ID can be found in the Monday.com board URL

 ---